tango-controls/jive/doc/source/collection.rst

 |clearfloat|

 It is possible to display the servers tree organized as host collection (Astor view).
 To enable this, you can use the -p option (see command line options).
-To configure host collection, you have to follow the Astor congiduation process and to confugure Starter properties.
+To configure host collection, you have to follow the Astor configuration process and to configure Starter properties.

 |clearfloat|